 Woo hoo, Colorado!
 You voted back in November to make gay marriage legal throughout your state!
-I couldn’t be more proud of you, and I also could not be happier to share some wording advice for same-sex couples planning to tie the knot in Colorado and beyond!
+I couldn’t be any more proud of you, and I also could not be happier to share some wording advice for same-sex couples planning to tie the knot in Colorado and beyond!

-What most people get tripped up on is tradition (even straight couples can’t keep it straight—ha!).
+What most people get tripped up on is a tradition (even straight couples can’t keep it straight—ha!).
 In the past, whoever is hosting the celebration is mentioned first on the invitation, and traditionally it was the bride’s family hosting the affair.
-Hence the bride’s parents names come first.
+Hence, the bride’s parents names come first.
 What if you have two brides, though?
 Or none?

 A lot of couples have thrown tradition out the window and mentioned all parents first, or simply stated “Together with our parents.”
 In this diverse day and age, wedding days have become more about the brides and grooms, rather than the family affair.

 Together with our parents